inprod/ember-tag-search-input/README.md

-placeholder            | Simple placeholder displayed when input has no value modifierConfig         | Config object used for getting modifiers inputValue             | Initial and bound value of input isPopupHidden          | Can be used to hide popups valueChange            | Fired when inputValue changes (arguments: 1:newValue) modifierAutoComplete   | Fired when the modifier has a valid value (arguments: 1:newValue, 2:modifierValue)
+placeholder            | Simple placeholder displayed when input has no value modifierConfig         | Config object used for getting modifiers inputValue             | Initial and bound value of input valueChange            | Fired when inputValue changes (arguments: 1:newValue) modifierAutoComplete   | Fired when the modifier has a valid value (arguments: 1:newValue, 2:modifierValue)